sparkflows/sparkflows-docs/docs/tutorials/languages/sql.rst

   * The resulting dataframe of running the SQL is passed on to the next node/processor.

-Example 1: Calculate Average lotsize by number of bedrooms
+Example 1: Calculate Average Lotsize by Number of Bedrooms
 =========

 ::

     select bedrooms, avg(lotsize) as avg_lotsize from fire_temp_table group by bedrooms

-Example 2: Using CASE statement to check conditions against column value
+Example 2: Using CASE Statement to Check Conditions against Column Value
 ==========

 ::

     select fire_temp_table.* , case  when fire_temp_table.DEP_DELAY_NEW > 40 then 1.0 else 0.0 END as label from fire_temp_table

-Example 3: Using another form of CASE statement
+Example 3: Using Another Form of CASE Statement
 ==========

 ::